Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/README.md

 ## Overview

-This sample demonstrates an Angular single-page application (SPA) that lets users sign-in with Azure Active Directory (Azure AD) using the [Microsoft Authentication Library for Angular](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-angular) (MSAL Angular).
-In doing so, it also illustrates various authentication concepts, such as [ID Tokens](https://docs.microsoft.com/azure/active-directory/develop/id-tokens), [OIDC scopes](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#openid-connect-scopes), [single-sign on](https://docs.microsoft.com/azure/active-directory/develop/msal-js-sso), **silent requests** and more.
+This sample demonstrates a Angular SPA calling the Microsoft Graph.

 ## Scenario

-1. The client Angular SPA uses **MSAL Angular** to obtain an ID Token from **Azure AD**.
+1. The client Angular SPA uses **MSAL Angular** to sign-in and obtain a JWT access token from **Azure AD**.
-2. The **ID Token** proves that the user has successfully authenticated against **Azure AD**.
+2. The access token is used as a *bearer token* to authorize the user to call the Microsoft Graph protected **Azure AD**.

 ![Overview](./ReadmeFiles/topology.png)